SebastianTirsen/ms4-vintage-furniture/README.md

 * Responsive design.
 * Website title, a dominant logo and information on the site purpose.
 * A clear navigation Menu.
-* Sqlite and Postgres databases to store information.
+* Postgres default and fallback Sqlite databases to store information.
-* CRUD Functionality so the store owner can manage the furnitures.
+* CRUD Functionality so that the store owner can manage the furnitures.
 * Login functionality.
 * Logout functionality.
-* Profile Page for the users.
+* Profile Page for the users stored info and past orders.
 * All the furnitures and Lighting displayed on one page.
 * All the details on the individual furnitures and Lighting displayed on separate pages.
 * Display of all the users posted ratings and reviews.